joe-niland/laravel-api-guide/Working-With-Laravel.md

 ### Connecting to the VM
 Vagrant makes it easy to ssh into a box.
 All you have to type is `vagrant ssh` from the homestead directory.
 In the last section, this was set to `**dev_root**\homestead\`.
 SSH works because we installed Git earlier - Git includes an ssh client for Windows.

+#### Troubleshooting Vagrant SSH

+If you receive an error from vagrant regarding no ssh executable in your path, and you have used msysgit, you'll most likely need to add `c:\program file (x86)\git\bin` to your path environment variable (mine is in the System PATH variable.)

 ### Configuring the VM

 There is nothing to configure but you may like to set your local timezone so that log timestamps will make more sense: